 Being Interviewed and Tested

 The next step is the big one: the interview and tests.
 You will:

 Once you've completed the interview and tests, you should receive a decision about your application for naturalization.

 Taking the Oath of Allegiance

-If you are successful, you can take the final step: the oath of allegiance.
-You will:
+If you're successful during your interview and test, you can take the final step: the oath of allegiance.
+For this step of the naturalization process, you will:

 Successfully naturalizing in the United States requires a thorough understanding of the steps involved, and careful preparation at each stage.
-If you or a loved one are considering becoming a U.S. citizen through naturalization, you should contact an experienced immigration attorney who can guide you through each step of the process and protect your legal rights.
+If you're considering becoming a U.S. citizen through naturalization, you should contact an experienced immigration attorney who can guide you through each step of the process and help you file all the necessary paperwork.